MicrosoftDocs/architecture-center/docs/resiliency/failure-mode-analysis.md

 **Recovery:**

 The [Search .NET SDK][search-sdk] automatically retries after transient failures.
-Any exceptions thrown by the client SDK should be treated as non-transient errors.
+Any exceptions thrown by the client SDK should be treated as nontransient errors.

 The default retry policy uses exponential back-off.
 To use a different retry policy, call `SetRetryPolicy` on the `SearchIndexClient` or `SearchServiceClient` class.
 For more information, see [Automatic Retries][auto-rest-client-retry].